Beat the middle of summer blahs with this totally random list of 10 Awesome Ways to have fun in Downtown St. Louis…with kids.

 8) Eat the best pretzel in the world.
 Gus’ Pretzel sticks are a popular St. Louis fundraiser item and can you can find the regular twists (frozen) in most local grocery stores.
 But if you’re near the brewery, stop by for a fresh one.
 Bring cash, they don’t take plastic.
 Ok, they take credit/debit if you’re buying at least $20 in stuff.
 That’s a lot of pretzels.

 9) Go city spelunking.
 Take the kids to the City Museum, the most interesting interactive “children’s museum” in the country.
 Seriously, Google it.
 You can crawl through tunnels, can climb on art and slide down a SEVEN story slide in this converted factory-o-fun.
 Warning: this museum is not safe for helicopter parents.
 You’ll want a helmet.
 And kneepads.
 Maybe some GPS locator device to strap to the children.
 (Is she gone?
 Ok, everyone else: you’ll have a blast!!)

 But seriously, this place is for older kids.
 Leave the babies at home.

 10) Time travel to Union Station.
-Ok, I’m not going to lie, Union Station is in a “rebuilding” phase.
-But there’s still some really interesting things to do here, and new owners are working on more stuff in the near future.
+Ok, I’m not going to lie, Union Station is in a “rebuilding” phase–you’ve no doubt heard about the big fish tank they’re installing, right?
 Outside you can ride a paddle boat and feed the gold fish.
 Inside there’s a mini museum from the Transportation Museum and a new “Grand Hall Experience” where the ceiling of the old hall is lit up with videos.
-And yes, the Fudgery is still in action.
 You can avoid the parking fee by taking the Metro Link, which stops just outside.